bghata/freenow_case_study/README.md

 ## What this enables

-* Funnel analysis (offers → bookings → completed trips)
+* Funnel analysis (offers to bookings to completed trips)
 * Driver performance analysis
 * Country-level comparisons
 * Identifying inefficiencies in the marketplace